phisher2025/stringkit-fp/README.md

 *Our roadmap for expanding the string artisan's toolkit*

+- Remove custom types and use RTL types
+- Introduce custom method for hashing
-- **🌍 International Thread Support**: Enhance multi-byte character weaving for global text tapestries
+- Enhance multi-byte character weaving for global text tapestries
-- **📦 Loom Integration**: Seamless support for Free Pascal and Lazarus package managers
+- Seamless support for Free Pascal and Lazarus package managers

 ## 🤝 **Join the Weaving Circle**